pixelant/pxa_product_manager/Documentation/Editors/Index.rst

 Step 5. :ref:`Products <product-management>`.

-Step 6.
-Filters (only used in filter view, and attributes must be of certain type).
+Step 6. :ref:`Filters <plugin-filters>` (only used in filter view, and attributes must be of certain type).

 With the product module main features you can: